 And encourage them to start thinking about the presentation; thinking about how things look on the plate, and how to make them as appealing as possible is something some kids find extremely engaging.

 At this point they may be ready to start using a real knife (begin with very soft foods, like butter or a banana, since the knife is less likely to slip).
 They may also be ready to get in front of a stove.
 Height is a factor here; if your child stands on a step stool near a stove, make very sure it’s secure.
-Never leave a kid along in front of a stove, especially if they are on a stool.
+Never leave a kid along in front of a stove, not for a minute, especially if they are on a stool.

 Show them how to position the handle of a pan away from them, so they won’t bump it, and to never ever look away from what they are doing.
 And let them take the lead on a recipe, and you play sous chef.
 Thinking about the order of steps, how long the preparation will take.

 And, no matter what age they are, enlist their help when it comes time for clean up.
 It’s part of the deal, and the earlier that is understood, the happier you’ll be.
+I can still remember my mother lifting up the toaster oven to find the pile of crumbs I had brushed underneath.